samuelbwr/jekyll-now/_posts/2017-11-6-security-on-object-level-part-2.md

 published: false
 ---

-Enough of words, let’s dive in!
+In the [first part](https://raw.githubusercontent.com/samuelbwr/samuelbwr.github.io/master/images/spring-acl/acl.png) of this series we learned what ACL and Spring is and how is organized.
+In this part we're going to code a solution with it.

 For the following example I’m assuming you already now a little bit of Java and Spring Boot.
 We’ll be using:

-- Spring Boot 1.5.7 (latest now)
+- Spring Boot 1.5.9 (latest now)
 - Spring Boot JPA
 - Spring ACL 4.2.3
 - H2 Embedded DB
 - Maven

-For simplicity and shortness sake I’ll be posting here only the very necessary code, but all the code can be found in https://github.com/samuelbwr/Spring-ACL/tree/master/Spring-ACL-Part-1.
+For simplicity and shortness sake I’ll be posting here only the very necessary code, but all the code can be found on [this git repo](https://github.com/samuelbwr/Spring-ACL/tree/master/Spring-ACL-Part-1).

 ```xml
 <dependencies>